ImLoadingUuU/cyka-logged/README.md

 # Cyka-LOGGED v2.0
+## Do not use on production, The Admin panel feature isn't completed
-## I will not plan pull to original repo anymore,there's lot of unstable feature
+## I will not plan to pull to the original repo anymore, there's a lot of unstable features
 A free and open-sourced authentication template was created.
 Created by [PlanetCloud/PlanetTheCloud](https://www.byet.net/index.php?/profile/528767-planetcloud/) for the MyOwnFreeHost community.

 # Planned features: